-Santi Thompson, Head of Digital Research Services at the University of Houston (UH), serves as Primary Investigator for the grant.
+Santi Thompson, Head of Digital Research Services and the Eva Digital Research Endowed Library Professor at the University of Houston (UH), serves as Primary Investigator for the grant.
 At UH Santi develops policies and workflows for the digital components of scholarly communications, including digital research support and digital repositories.
 He publishes on the assessment of digital repository metadata, software, and content reuse.
 Santi is currently the co-facilitator of the DLF AIG.

 Elizabeth Kelly, Digital Programs Coordinator at Loyola University New Orleans, manages digitization activities for Special Collections & Archives and is also responsible for collecting, maintaining, and assessing usage data for the library’s digitized collections.
 Kelly publishes and presents on archives, digital library assessment, and library pedagogy, and co-founded the DLF Digital Library Pedagogy group.
 Twitter: @ElizabethJelly